amitrrao/grocery-store-api/README.md

 # grocery-store-app

 ### Description
-This is an exercise to implement a simple Grocery Store application.
-This is implemented as a REST based Java web service that takes as input, the location of an input file (.json format) as a commandline parameter.
-This application populates an embedded Apache Derby database with test data coming from the input.json file in the com.exercise.webapp.data package.
-It uses [Spring boot](https://projects.spring.io/spring-boot/) under the covers with Apache Tomcat as its webserver.
-The default Tomcat port for this application is 4020.
-If this needs to be changed, you can modify application.properties file under the src/main/resources/ folder.
+This is a simple Grocery Store application.
+It is implemented as a REST based Java web service that takes the location of a JSON file as a command-line parameter to initialize the database.
+The application populates an embedded Apache Derby database with data from the input file.
+It uses Spring boot under the covers with Apache Tomcat as its web server.
+The API design follows a Builder pattern to build an object of the DTO (GroceryItem).

-The API design follows a Builder pattern to build a Json specific GroceryItem object that can be sent back as an HTTP response object.
+ * A sample input file has been included and can be found here: com/exercise/webapp/data/input.json

+ * The default Tomcat port for this application is 4020.
+If this needs to be changed, the configuration can be updated in src/main/resources/ application.properties.

-The application logs can be found here: logs/exercise.log.
+ * The application logs can be found here: logs/exercise.log.

 ### System Requirements:
  * [Java 1.8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)